MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 With two servers in the cluster, you can use two-way mirroring.
 If you're running Windows Server 2019, you can also use nested resiliency.

 Two-way mirroring keeps two copies of all data, one copy on the drives in each server.
-Its storage efficiency is 50% – to write 1 TB of data, you need at least 2 TB of physical storage capacity in the storage pool.
-Two-way mirroring can safely tolerate one hardware failure at a time (one drive or server).
+Its storage efficiency is 50%—to write 1 TB of data, you need at least 2 TB of physical storage capacity in the storage pool.
+Two-way mirroring can safely tolerate one hardware failure at a time (one server or drive).

 ![two-way-mirror](media/plan-volumes/two-way-mirror.png)

-Nested resiliency (available only on Windows Server 2019) provides data resiliency between servers with two-way mirroring, then adds resiliency within a server (with two-way mirroring or mirror-accelerated parity).
+Nested resiliency (available only on Windows Server 2019) provides data resiliency between servers with two-way mirroring, then adds resiliency within a server with two-way mirroring or mirror-accelerated parity.
 Nesting provides data resilience even when one server is restarting or unavailable.
 Its storage efficiency is 25% with nested two-way mirroring and around 35-40% for nested mirror-accelerated parity.
 Nested resiliency can safely tolerate two hardware failures at a time (two drives, or a server and a drive on the remaining server).
 Because of this added data resilience, we recommend using nested resiliency on production deployments of two-server clusters, if you're running Windows Server 2019.
-For more info, see [Nested Resiliency](nested-resiliency.md).
+For more info, see [Nested resiliency](nested-resiliency.md).

 ![Nested mirror-accelerated parity](media/nested-resiliency/nested-mirror-accelerated-parity.png)